No Wait Times

 DOT & CDL PHYSICAL EXAMS

 Department of Transportation physicals are never fun, but when you choose the right examiner to perform your physical, you'll have a stress-free exam from a practitioner who truly cares about your well-being.
-We offer Pre-Employment, CDL & DOT physical exams in Worcester MA.
+We offer Drug Testing, Certified Breath Alcohol Testing, Pre-Employment, CDL & DOT physical exams in Worcester MA.

 SPECIAL OFFER